joeymcintyre/Embedded-3D-Spatial-Mapping-System/README.md

 # Embedded 3D Spatial Mapping System

 This repository contains the final project for COMPENG 2DX3: an Embedded 3D Spatial Mapping System.
-The system integrates a Time-of-Flight (ToF) sensor, stepper motor, and ARM Cortex-M4F microcontroller to capture spatial measurements and reconstruct a 3D model of an indoor environment on a PC.
+The system integrates a Time-of-Flight (ToF) sensor, stepper motor, and MSP432E401Y microcontroller to capture spatial measurements and reconstruct a 3D model of an indoor environment on a PC.

 All project materials are included here: